 - Deferments: A deferment is a period of time during which you temporarily delay the repayment of the loan for up to three years.
 This is different from a grace period.
 Grace periods are automatically given to you so that you can get your life in order after leaving school before you have to start repayment.
 You must ask your loan servicer or financial aid office for a deferment.

 - Payment: You will probably pay your bill every month.
 Your monthly payment amount depends on the type of loan, the amount of the loan, the interest rate, and the repayment plan that you’ve chosen (typically 10 years).
 You can always pay more than your required monthly payment.
-Doing so will help you save on interest and reduce the cost over time.
+Doing so will help you save on interest and reduce the cost of the loan over time.
 Tell your loan servicer that any extra money you send is to be applied to the loan now, not used for future payments.

 - You can pay electronically or by mail.
 Contact your loan servicer if you want to set up automatic electronic payments.
 You can often choose this option on their website.